gdsbook/book/notebooks/06_spatial_autocorrelation.md

 db[["Pct_Leave", "Leave"]].tail()
 ```

-Which we can visualize readily:
+Which we can visualize readily in Figure 3:

 ```python caption="Places with a majority voting leave in the Brexit vote" tags=[]
 f, ax = plt.subplots(1, figsize=(9, 9))